christianncode/pr-total-changes/README.md

 - Calculates lines added, removed, and total changes in a PR.
 - Comments a summary table on the pull request.
-- Warns if the PR exceeds 500 lines changed.
+- Warns if the PR exceeds configurable limits for additions, deletions, or total changes.

 ## Usage